sawcordwell/sawcordwell.github.io/_drafts/possingham1997-1.md

         return 0.5
 {% endhighlight %}

-## States, actions and rewards
+## States, actions, transitions and rewards

-The next part of the problem is how to define the states and rewards.
+The next part of the problem is how to define the states, actions and rewards.
+The way that PyMDPtoolbox handles states is by indexing into matrices: each row represents a state that the system can start in, and the columns represent the states that the system can transition to.
+Index numbers refer to the same state in both rows and columns, and the value of the matrix in the element represents the transition probability.
+So for example given row 1, column 2, with a value of 0.5 then this means that the probability of transitioning to state 2 from state 1 is 0.5.
+This matrix is referred to as the _transition probability matrix_.
+There is one transition probability matrix for each action.
+So, with the value at row <math>i</math>, column <math>j</math> of matrix <math>a</math>, then we know the probability of transitioning from state <math>i</math> to state <math>j</math> given action <math>a</math> is taken.

 While there are a number of possible alternatives to storing transition probabilities (such as a Python `dict` or a custom class), the way that PyMDPtoolbox uses them is through [NumPy](<http://www.numpy.org>) arrays.
+A single array will hold all the transition information for all the actions.
+The toolbox's convention is to given the name `P` to the transition probability array, and that is what we will use here.

-The transition probability array is given the name `P` and must be specified in a certain way.
+The array needs to be specified in a certain way.
 It should have 3 dimensions, where the first dimension corresponds to the actions and the second dimension corresponds to the initial states before any transition, and the thrid dimension corresponds to the next states after any transition.
 Each element of the array stores a probability: the probability that the state of the system transitions from the initial state <math>s</math> to the next state <math>s'</math> given that action <math>a</math> was taken.
 Let the total number of actions be <math>A</math> and the total number of states be <math>S</math>, then ``P`` is going to be an array with size <math>A × S × S</math>.
 Each slice of the array along the first dimenion is an <math>S × S</math> matrix, which is the transition probability matrix for the corresponding action.

+The rewards are also stored as NumPy arrays.
+Briefly, rewards indicate how desirable each state is to be in, and the MDP algorithm's goal is to maximise rewards over the long run.
 The reward `R` can be either a vector of length <math>S</math> or a numpy array of size <math>S × A</math>.
-... etc...
+The difference is that you can specify rewards as a function of state, or as a function of state-action pairs, whichever suits your needs better.
+For this example, we only need to specify reward as a function of state.

 ### Probability transition matrices

-Let us look at a simple example before moving on...
+Let us look at a simple example of a transition array for a hypothetical system before moving on.
+In this example there are two states and two actions:

 {% highlight python %}
 P = np.array([[[0.5, 0.5],